Transition to College: Here’s What Students Have to Say About It

 Close to 7 percent of the survey participants said that their academic workload was the biggest surprise.
 “I wasn’t expecting the workload of college to be so heavy as compared to high school,” one student responded.
 “It was very difficult for me to self-study as most of my courses required a lot of outside effort.”

 Another 8 percent were unprepared for the level of class rigor.
 “I didn't expect the classes to be as fast paced as they were,” one student said.
 Another agreed.
 “College courses are a different breed.
 They are super time demanding and sometimes super difficult.”

 Studies have shown that many students have trouble acclimating to the pace and rigor of college-level work.
 In a 2019 survey of college freshmen conducted by the Higher Education Research Institute at UCLA, 37.9 percent of the students polled said they had difficulty adjusting to the academic demands of college.

 Another survey, from 2021, of 2,000 college students from 108 institutions, revealed similar results.
 In this survey, which polled students about disruptions to their education during COVID-19, 23 percent of freshmen reported feeling very unprepared for college and another 35 percent reported feeling somewhat unprepared.

 College Costs and Managing Money Were Another Challenge

-Eighteen percent of the students we surveyed said they were least prepared for the financial aspects of college and of this group, seven percent felt they were least prepared for managing their own money.
+Almost 21 percent of the students we surveyed said they were least prepared for the financial aspects of college and of this group, 11 percent felt they were least prepared for managing their own money.
 This finding isn’t surprising since, for many students, college is usually the first time they are faced with creating and sticking to a budget.

 While students are usually prepared for and understand the costs of tuition and room and board, they can be thrown by the indirect costs of college, which include transportation, school supplies, entertainment and other non-tuition costs that students don’t pay directly to their college.